top of page

 Email: flavio.moraes@fgv.br

-Research Interests: Corporate Finance, Law and Finance, Banking, Development Economics
+Research Interests: Corporate Finance, Labor and Finance, Banking, Law and Economics, Development Economics

 The Labor Effects of Judicial Bias in Bankruptcy (with Aloisio Araujo, Rafael Ferreira, Spyridon Lagaras, Jacopo Ponticelli and Margarita Tsoutsoura)